aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/pipeline-processors/README.md

 You can use these custom metrics to gauge the performance of your pipeline executions via the CloudWatch dashboard or APIs.
 Further details on how to construct queries via metrics insights can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-metrics-insights-querylanguage.html) .

-## Things to Note
+## Deeper Dive

-- The pipeline csv input processing is tuned to handle ~1Mil rows of data comfortably.
-It could be further tuned based on the size of the input csv data files.
+If you'd like to delve deeper into the Pipeline Processor module:

-## Local Testing
+- Refer to the [High Level Architecture](../../../../docs/design.md#pipeline_processors) to grasp how we utilize various AWS services.

-Follow this [instruction](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html) to test the state machine locally.
+- For aid in testing state machines locally, see these [instructions](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html).